How to survive separation

 If you reach an agreement during a mediation session, you can then speak to your solicitor who will prepare the agreement in writing.

-Even if you and your spouse want to negotiate matters between yourselves, your solicitor will be able to give you the information you need to act in your own best interests.
+Even if you and your spouse want to negotiate matters between yourselves, your solicitor will be able to give you the information you need to protect your interests.

 Experienced Family Law solicitors, such as Michael Lynch Family Lawyers, try to settle matters without going to Court.
 They do this through negotiation.